White Trash (American band)

 White Trash is a funk/hard rock/soul band from Queens, New York, billed as "Four college dropouts with an attitude ... and a horn section".
 They separate themselves from other bands in their genre with their horn section, called the Badass Brass, which gives them a very funky musical sound.
 They enjoyed some success in the early 90s before disbanding.
-They later reformed and released several more albums and toured the U.S. White Trash was heavily influenced by Motley Crue and The Blues Brothers.
+They later reformed and released several more albums and toured the U.S. White Trash was heavily influenced by Mötley Crüe and The Blues Brothers.